How to Buy LED Lighting

 LEDs come with three major advantages over incandescent bulbs.
 The benefits of LEDs include the following:

-- Saves Money: LEDs are up to 10 times more efficient than incandescent bulbs.
+- Save Money: LEDs are up to 10 times more efficient than incandescent bulbs.
 This means they use less energy (about 75 percent less), which in turn saves you money.

-- Saves Time: Compared to incandescent lighting, LEDs live up to 25 times longer.
+- Long Life: Compared to incandescent lighting, LEDs live up to 25 times longer.
 A longer lifespan translates to fewer bulb changes.

 - Super Versatile: Unprecedented shapes, multi-color options, and a range of color temperatures make LED perfect for all your lighting needs.
 This means you can replace your 40-watt or even 75-watt incandescent bulb with an LED equivalent that provides the same color and brightness you want without consuming the same amount of energy.